Reed-Carter/Emissions-by-Country/README.md

 <br>

-##### WHY Snowflake vs Star Schema:
+##### Why Snowflake vs Star Schema:
-The team debated the merits of leveraging a star schema or snowflake schema, while we acknowledged the efficiencies of a star schema that would be achieved by consolidating fact tables, we landed on a snowflake schema based on 1) size of the data sets not having a meaningful impact on performance resulting from joins and 2) organization being user friendly and intuitive.
+The team debated the merits of leveraging a snowflake schema vs star schema, while we acknowledged the efficiencies of a star schema that would be achieved by consolidating fact tables, we landed on a snowflake schema based on the size of the data sets not having a meaningful impact on performance (resulting from need for additional joins) and opting for the organization of data being more user friendly and intuitive.

 <br>